jwl-7/c0de_gr1nd/python_explanations/even_odd_list_merge.md

 ## Explanation
 * The solution uses two pointers to traverse the list:
-    1. The _even_ pointer, which starts at the head of the list
+    1. The even pointer &mdash; starts at the head of the list
-    2. The _odd_ pointer, which starts at the node after the head (which will also be the *odd_head*)
+    2. The odd pointer &mdash; starts at the node after the head (the odd head)
-* As we traverse through the list, the _even_ and _odd_ next pointers are used to connect nodes to an even and odd list respectively
+* As we traverse through the list, the even's and odd's next pointers are used to connect nodes to an even and odd list respectively
 * The two lists are merged by connecting the tail of the even list to the head of the odd list
 * The original list head is not touched and will be the head of the even-odd list